POSITION IDENTIFICATION

 SUPERVISION

-The Assistant Vice President for Faculty Development and Inclusive Excellence is supervised by the Assistant to the President/Chief Diversity Officer and supervises full-time staff and graduate assistants.
+The Assistant Vice President for Inclusive Engagement and Faculty Development supervises full-time staff and graduate assistants.

 OFFICE OF HUMAN RESOURCES